Copyright Iris contributors

 Overrides ``numpy.getprintoptions['edgeitems']``\ .

-precision : int or None, default = None
+precision : int or None

 Controls number decimal formatting.